Poster print via Poster Inspired.

 You live with it.
 You invite it into you life.
 You let it speak to you.
 You might even follow where it leads.
 There are so many possibilities.

-I'd love to read what word you've chosen or are considering for 2011.
+I'd love to read what word you've chosen or are considering for 2012.
 In the comments feel free to simply leave your word as your comment or write a bit about why you are choosing this word.
+In a couple days I'll combine all the words into a single post - super inspiring to see all the words in one place.

 In a couple of days I'll post a compilation of the words as an inspirational reminder to us all.

-Each month you'll receive a prompt with a simple creative project and a gentle reminder to check back in with your word.
+Each month you'll receive a prompt with a simple creative, writing, or photography project and a gentle reminder to check back in with your word.
 By the end of the year you'll have compiled the contents of an 8.5x11 album that documents, defines, celebrates and generally makes your word more visible.
 Workshop materials include printable elements, full-color PDF handouts, and video presentations.

 People have been asking me if you have to be a scrapbooker for this class.
 My answer is no. Even though we are making an album it's really more of a journaling/record keeping/thinking/exploring project.
 I'm excited to see how people interpret the prompts and make them meaningful for their own lives.